CyVerse-learning-materials/sequenceserver/index.rst

     * - CyVerse account
       - You will need a CyVerse account to complete this exercise
       - |CyVerse User Portal|
-    * - Atmosphere access
-      - You must have access to Atmosphere
-      - |CyVerse User Portal|
-    * - Cyberduck
-      - Standalone software for upload/download to Data Store
-      - |Download Cyberduck|

 Platform(s)
 ~~~~~~~~~~~